danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-To fully mimic the iOS system notification, you can use a ``SystemNotificationMessage``:
+You can use a ``SystemNotificationMessage`` to easily mimic a iOS system notification:

 ```swift
 struct MyView: View {